 Make your spouse the Principal Applicant

-If your spouse or common law partner is fluent in either English or French, well-educated, has at least one year of skilled work experience and is younger than you are, you may find that their Comprehensive Ranking Score (CRS) is higher than yours.
-If this is your situation, ensure that your spouse or common-law partner also submits an Express Entry profile because only one of you need to be invited.
+If your spouse or common-law partner is fluent in either English or French, and is well-educated, has at least one year of skilled work experience and is younger than you are, you may find that their CRS score is higher than yours.
+If this is your situation, ensure that your spouse or common-law partner also puts a profile into the Express Entry pool because only one of you needs to be invited.
 The other will be approved as the accompanying spouse or common law partner and become a Permanent Resident at the same time.

 Take another Language Test

-There is a significant difference in the number of points awarded to an applicant who has CLB 7 as their minimum language score versus an application with CLB 9 as their minimum.
+There is a significant difference in the number of points awarded to an applicant who has Canadian Language Benchmark (CLB) 7 as their minimum language score versus an application with CLB 9 as their minimum.
 If you feel that you have a legitimate expectation to improve your score to meet the CLB 9 threshold, then do some practice tests online or take a prep course, and then write the exam again.
-Also check to ensure that you have received the maximum allocation of points for any spouse or common law partner’s language results, as it may be worthwhile for them to take another test as well.

 Obtain an LMIA

 There are a couple of possible ways to benefit from obtaining a Labour Market Impact Assessment.
 There are the 50 or 200 direct points that you will obtain under Express Entry simply for having arranged employment with a Canadian employer; but if those points don’t provide enough of a bump to your minimum CRS score, you can also obtain a valid work permit based on the LMIA and increase your CRS points by working in Canada.